jmdaemon/argo/Designs/Interface.md

 # Interface

+How it works:

+When Argo starts up, it will open the current directory to the current user's /home/ directory.
+Listed will be the many files in that directory.

 Argo will offer various functions for use:
 1. Default file view mode
 2. Tagged / Structured file view mode